 Keflavik resides in the heart of the Reykjanes Peninsula Its biggest fame to visitors is as the arrival city for flights arriving and departing out of Keflavik International Airport.

-Many people also know Keflavik as the home of the NATO military base which operated from 1951-2006.
-The bases now houses innovative ventures including green energy, data processing and health and wellness tourism.
-The base also houses a university and campuses.
+Many people also know Keflavik as the home of the NATO military base, which operated from 1951-2006.
+The base now houses innovative ventures for green energy, data processing, and health and wellness tourism.
+The area also now houses a university and campuses.

-Keflavik has been a trading centre since the Middle-Ages and enjoys a thriving fishing industry today.
-The town has an authentic look, including a picturesque harbour with surrounding restaurants and shops.
+Keflavik has been a trading center since the Middle-Ages and enjoys a thriving fishing industry today.
+The town has an authentic look, including a picturesque harbor with surrounding restaurants and shops.
 There are a number of beautiful nature trails for those who enjoy a good hike.
-In early September, the rugged sea cliffs are dramatically lit up for the ‘Night of Lights,’.
+In early September, the rugged sea cliffs are dramatically lit up for the “Night of Lights.”
 The town’s festival celebrates with live music, family entertainment, and a fireworks display as the inhabitants bid a fond farewell to summer.